Customer interaction: formal guidance for premises-based operators

 This is an HTML version of this guidance.
 You can also view or download the original customer interaction guidance for premises-based operators (PDF) published in July 2019.

-All licensees are required to interact with customers in a way which minimises the risk of customers experiencing harms associated with gambling, as set out in Social Responsibility Code 3.4.1 of the Licence Conditions and Codes of Practice (LCCP).
+Premises-based licensees are required to interact with customers in a way which minimises the risk of customers experiencing harms associated with gambling, as set out in Social Responsibility Code Provision 3.4.1 of the Licence Conditions and Codes of Practice (LCCP).

-A requirement to LCCP with effect from 31 October 2019 requires licensees to take into account the Commission’s guidance on customer interaction.
-This guidance is structured along the three key outcomes operators will be expected to meet.
+A requirement to LCCP with effect from 31 October 2019 (as amended 12 September 2022) requires premises-based licensees to take into account the Commission’s guidance on customer interaction.
+This guidance is structured along the three key outcomes operators are expected to meet.

 These are, to:

 This guidance sets out why customer interaction is a requirement, makes our expectations clear, and suggests ways you could meet them.
 This includes learnings from research and some ways that gambling operators have found worked for them and their customers.

 How to use this guidance

 The purpose of this guidance is to share knowledge based on research, current practice and lessons learned in order to support licensees in determining how they can meet the outcomes.
 It sets out why customer interaction is important and makes our expectations clear.
 Not all of the content of the guidance will be relevant to all operators, but licensees must take it into account and be able to demonstrate how they have done so.

 Following the guidance is no guarantee that all customers experiencing or at risk of harm will be identified.
 The guidance is not the only source of information which operators should use to help them develop their own processes, and licensees should also keep up to date with published research and other sources.